-Any additional comment received after reproduction of this staff report (Monday, February 5, 2024) will be forwarded to the Commission under separate cover and posted on the agenda page.
+Copies of all written comments are included as Attachment 5.
+Any additional comment received after reproduction of this staff report (Monday, March 25, 2024 at 5pm) will be forwarded to the Council under separate cover and posted on the agenda page.